 The partner visa (subclass 820) lasts until your PR part of the visa (subclass 801) is granted.
 Once you’re an Australian permanent resident, you can stay in the country indefinitely or apply for citizenship once you’re eligible.

 An applicant’s children and step-children can be included in the application.
 They’ll be subject to the same visa conditions and have the same rights as the parent being sponsored.
+The applicant will need to have sole custody or legal permission from the children’s other biological parent for them to be included in the application.

 You’ll be able to enrol in the Medicare system as soon as the visa application has been lodged.